SumitAgrawal03071989/scala/ProgrammingInScala/CH04-Classes_and_Objects/README.md

     }
 ```

-One difference between classes and singleton objects is that singleton objects cannot take parameters, whereas classes can.
+* One difference between classes and singleton objects is that singleton objects cannot take parameters, whereas classes can.
 Because you can't instantiate a singleton object with the new keyword, you have no way to pass parameters to it.
 Each singleton object is implemented as an instance of a synthetic class referenced from a static variable, so they have the same initialization semantics as Java statics.[4]
 In particular, a singleton object is initialized the first time some code accesses it.

-A singleton object that does not share the same name with a companion class is called a standalone object.
+* A singleton object that does not share the same name with a companion class is called a standalone object.
 You can use standalone objects for many purposes, including collecting related utility methods together or defining an entry point to a Scala application.
 This use case is shown in the next section.
+* Singleton objects is as the home for any static methods you might have written in Java